opendilab/GoBigger/README.md

 ### Observation Space

 GoBigger also provide a wealth of observable information, and the observation space can be devided into two part.
-Here is the brief description of the observation space, please refer to [observation-space](https://opendilab.github.io/GoBigger/tutorial/space.html#observation-space) for more details.
+Here is the brief description of the observation space.
+For more details, please refer to [observation-space](https://opendilab.github.io/GoBigger/tutorial/space.html#observation-space).

 #### Global State